Billing and Account Management FAQs

 You can see the mailing address associated with your account on the PDF version of your invoice.

-Q: How do I change the email address associated with my AWS account?
+Q: How do I change the email address associated with my Amazon Web Services account?

-To change the email address associated with your AWS account, do the following:
+To change the email address associated with your Amazon Web Services account, do the following:

 - Sign in to the IAM console.